nikospara/angular-require-lazy/README.md

 The noteworthy points are:

 - AngularJS modules are lazy loaded.
-- Directives can be lazy loaded too, using `lib/angular-require/lazy-directives` (example coming soon).
+- Directives can be lazy loaded too, using `lib/angular-require/lazy-directives` (see `scripts/app/modules/categories/category-directive.js`).
 - There is a "module" discovery mechanism: any directory under `app/modules/` that contains a `main.js` script and a `main.metadata.json` can automatically appear in the menu.
 - The application is split into bundles automatically using `r.js` standard configuration and require-lazy;